bufemc/a1fbox/README.md

 ToDo and/or further planning (pb = phonebook):
 - Unit tests
-- Injection of numbers to or instead of call monitor for: whitelist, blacklist, to be blocked, to pass
+- Injection of numbers to or instead of call monitor (mockup?) for: whitelist, blacklist, block, pass
+- Check possibility to merge/generalize CallBlockerInfo and CallBlockerLine - e.g. by inheritance classA(classB)
-- Method to retrieve last (400 max?) phone numbers and examine/rate them (BUT, by using a cache!) [except if in pbs?]
+- Method to retrieve last (400 max?) phone numbers and examine/rate them (BUT, by using a cache!) (except if in pbs?)
-- To do so generalize the rating or revsearch methods?
-- Retrieve and log also white- and blacklisted phone numbers with full name [from pb or revsearch?]
-- Introduce more anonymity levels, like: print full numbers in that case, none, only in few cases, or anonymize
-- Log [blocked?] calls to telegram channel via a bot?
-Add how to set up a bot to README (BotFather..)
+- Log (blocked only?) calls to telegram channel via a bot?
-- Implement reverse search
 - Add update (+ delete?) contact method e.g. to improve entries to provide better names
 - Replace phonebook contacts with missing local area code with full numbers
-- Documentation: how to set up for a Raspberry Pi, e.g. as a service
+- Documentation: how to set up for a Raspberry Pi, e.g. as a service, how to set up a bot for telegram channel..

 [Airport1]: https://www.airport1.de/